 When creating curved sheets, it is important to be able to unfold them into a flat version, where the outline of the flat version is used in DXF 2D format for laser cutting.

 In carpentry, predictable dimensional changes and variations are common.
-Here, a parametric model can be suitable for controlling the dimensions and number of drawers in a cabinet, for example.
-From this model (e.g. a complete kitchen), everything can be exported to a CAM program that instructs a CNC router for manufacturing, replacing the need for 2D drawings.
+Here, a parametric model can be useful for controlling the dimensions and number of drawers in, for example, a cabinet.
+Using 3D models and computer-aided drafting/design (CAD), the entire design can be visualized digitally, checked, and adjusted before manufacturing.
+From these models (e.g., a complete kitchen), everything can be exported to a CAM program that instructs a CNC milling machine, replacing the need for traditional 2D drawings and streamlining production.

 CAD programs can be used to create selling, realistic images (renderings) and explanatory language-independent animations, which facilitate the communication of the product to the customer.